getting-data-science-done/url2features/README.md

   -simple	     Default: False.
 Basic string derived features -domain            Default: False.
 Information about the domain and its registration.
   -extension         Default: False.
-Information about the domain extension -file              Default: False.
+Information about the domain extension -protocol          Default: False.
+Features derives from the URL protocol.
+  -file              Default: False.
 The file extension and type referenced by the URL -dns               Default: False.
 DNS related information.
 ```